gamesbook/protograf/docs/source/core_shapes.rst

       of the polygon to its centre.

-      The edges of the polygon are numbered; the east-most facing edge is 1, and then numbers increase in an anti-clockwise direction.
+      The edges of the polygon are numbered; the east-most facing edge is 1, and then numbers increase in an clockwise direction.

       Its properties can be set as follows: